davidgasquez/handbook/content/time.md

 - Leverage the power of positive pressure by publicly committing to your goals.
 - [Improve your environment](https://nesslabs.com/neuroscience-of-procrastination).
 Design your workspace in a way that minimizes distractions, whether physical or digital.
 - What is optimal for me won't be optimal for you.
 You'll have to experiment to find out what works best for you.
+- Keep a log of what happened each day.
+You can also add what you've learned!
+- Create checklist for repetitive processes.
+For example, a checklist detailing all the task to do before ending the day.

 ## Focus